nathandelisle/swe-replacement/README.md

 - JSON validation failures
 - Token usage
 - Edit reversals

+## Memory & Messaging

+The harness provides two persistence mechanisms for the agent:

+### Scratchpad → notes.md Persistence
+- Everything the agent writes in `<scratchpad>` tags is automatically appended to `/workspace/notes.md`
+- Each turn's scratchpad content is prefixed with `### Turn N`
+- The agent can read this file using the `read_files` action to access its previous thoughts
+- The agent can completely overwrite notes.md using the `write_notes` action

+### Message Passing
+- The agent can include a `"message"` field in any action to pass a short string to its next turn
+- This message is stored in `.agent_state.json` and provided in the next observation as `previous_message`
+- Useful for maintaining context or reminders across turns

+### Token Budget & Summarization
+- Observations are limited to 8,000 tokens to prevent prompt overflow
+- If an observation exceeds this limit, the harness automatically:
+  1. Summarizes the oldest 1,000 tokens of notes.md to ~150 tokens using Claude
+  2. Replaces that portion in the file and commits the change
+  3. Retries building the observation
+- If still too large after summarization, returns `{"error": "prompt_too_large"}`

 ### TODO Items
 The following components need to be implemented: